 Concern About Meat Consumption

 A few weeks later, after discussing my concern about meat processing with someone, I decided to do research on the subject.
-This led me to the documentary called What the Health.
+This led me to two documentaries; What the Health and Forks Over Knives.
 It validated what I knew deep down inside about meat being bad for us.
-The part of the movie that shocked me the most was how dairy is processed.
+The part that shocked me the most was how dairy is processed.
 I was completely grossed out by all the practices surrounding factory farming.
 I asked my husband, Eric, to watch it right away.
-He paused partway through and asked me if the answer is low carbs or no animals.
+Upon viewing he asked me if the answer is low carbs or no animals.
 The obvious answer is no animals.
 We decided at that moment on August 25, 2019, to become vegan.

 For us, it was like flipping a switch.
 We made that decision to never consume animals anymore, and we have never strayed from it.
 Most people consider that very drastic, but we found it easy.
 Many of the big decisions we have made as a couple have been made without a lot of drama, fanfare, or discord.
 Many have proven to be our best and most powerful decisions.